MarkusG-DS/DSND-Blog-Post/README.md

 Fot the analysis I chose a publically available Dataset from Airbnb containing Data from Munich rentals.

 The key Questions of the ananlysis are:
-..1.Which neighbourhoods are the most expensive in Munich?
+### 1. Which neighbourhoods are the most expensive in Munich?
-..2.The “Oktoberfest effect”: Is there a time in the year when rentals in Munich are very expensive?
+### 2. The “Oktoberfest effect”: Is there a time in the year when rentals in Munich are very expensive?
-..3.Is this effect the same for all rentals in all neighborhoods in Munich?
+### 3. Is this effect the same for all rentals in all neighborhoods in Munich?

 This Project contains a jupyter notebook to showcsae all my work related to the three questions.